Ghosts of Gold

 - Charters Towers Visitor Information Centre for your orientation of our Region and introduction to the One Square Mile

-- Stock Exchange Arcade for the Calling of the Cards and Assay Mining Museum
+- Stock Exchange Arcade for the Assay Mining Museum

 - Towers Hill Lookout by day and by night watch the ghosts after dark film